 Regulated Hunger Hormones

 When you’re not sleeping, your hunger hormones (ghrelin and leptin) get all out of whack.
 Ghrelin signals to your brain when it’s time to eat.
 Your body produces more ghrelin when you are sleep deprived, which means you feel hungry more often.
 Leptin is your satiation hormone, and lets your body know that you’ve eaten enough.
 Your leptin levels are significantly decreased when you are not sleeping well.
 So, you are always hungry, don’t ever really feel full, and have depleted willpower…

 Decreased Sensitivity to Insulin

-After just a few days of insufficient sleep, your body will struggle to process insulin, the hormone responsible for changing sugar and starches into energy.
-When your insulin sensitivity is out of whack, you are going to store fat.
+After just a few days of insufficient sleep, your body will struggle to process insulin (the hormone responsible for changing sugar and starches into energy).
+When your insulin sensitivity is decreased, you are going to store fat.

 TIPS TO SLEEP BETTER…